-70.30 Conduct and Discipline
+70.30 Conduct and Community Agreements

-A Registered Campus Organization is required to comply with University policies and campus regulations as well as applicable laws or it will be subject to revocation of registration, loss of privileges, or other sanctions.
-In denying or revoking registration or applying sanctions, campus regulations shall provide an opportunity for an administrative hearing with basic standards of procedural due process as detailed in section 107.00.
+A Registered Campus Organization is required to comply with University policies and campus regulations as well as applicable laws or it will be subject to revocation of registration, loss of privileges, or other sanctions (student conduct outcomes).
+In denying or revoking registration or applying sanctions (student conduct outcomes), campus regulations shall provide an opportunity for an administrative hearing (incident review meeting) with basic standards of procedural due process as detailed in section 107.00.

-Registered Campus Organizations are subject to disciplinary action as stated in the Policy on Student Conduct and Discipline of this handbook.
+Registered Campus Organizations are subject to disciplinary action as stated in the Policy on Student Conduct and Community Agreements of this handbook.